 California Division of Water Resources Seismic Network

-The DWR owns and operates 23 seismographic sites throughout California, having 54 weak-motion (seismometer) channels and 48 strong-motion channels, for a total of 82 channels.
-The real-time data from these sites is transmitted to Sacramento via fiber optic, leased telephone lines, microwave, and radio.
-The network is actively upgrading short-period, vertical, analog instrumentation.
-Over half of the sites now consist of a 6-channel digital datalogger with 3 SS-1 Rangers and a tri-axial accelerometer (Episensor).
+The DWR owns and operates 22 free-field seismographic sites throughout California, having 54 weak-motion (seismometer) channels and 48 strong-motion channels, for a total of 102 channels.
+The real-time data from these sites is transmitted to Sacramento via LAN/WAN, Vsat, fiber optic, leased telephone lines, microwave, and/or radio.
+The DWR has been actively upgrading short-period, vertical, analog instrumentation.
+Sixteen (16) of the 22 sites now consist of a 6-channel digital datalogger with 3 SS-1 Rangers and a tri-axial accelerometer (Episensor).

 Click on each topic below to expand to more information.

 - Vertical- and Horizontal-component velocity sensors (Ranger SS-1)

 - Continuous telemetry streaming into Earthworm in Sacramento